 If you’re interested in pursuing a career in the emerging field of Cloud Computing, consider ECPI University.
-Through ECPI’s accelerated schedule, you can earn a Bachelor of Science Degree in Computer and Information Science with a major in Cyber and Network Security and a track in Cloud Computing in just 2.5 years.
+Through ECPI’s accelerated schedule, you can earn a Bachelor of Science Degree in Computer and Information Science with a major in Cyber and Information Security Technology and a track in Cloud Computing in just 2.5 years.

 The Computer and Information Science programs are delivered online or through a campus-based hybrid model.

 Course ID Course Name Credits BUS121 Introduction to Business 3 PMT472 Applied Project Management 3 PMT472L Applied Project Management Lab 1 CIS126 Introduction to Programming 3 CIS142 Introduction to Cloud Solutions 3 CIS150 Introduction to Networking 3 CIS206 Linux Administration 3 CIS212 Principles of Cybersecurity 3 CIS223 Introduction to Databases 3 CIS123 Introduction to Scripting 3

 *For allowable substitutions of arts and sciences courses, see the Arts & Sciences Department section in the ECPI University Course Catalog.

 31 semester credit hours